 “And we, my dears, everything we are and ever will be are just a twinkle in her eye…”

-The God Of Small Things is a fountain of life: drink it up with might, O you who thirst for Truth, Freedom, Justice, O you who grieve everyday by seeing them crushed!
+The God Of Small Things is a fountain of life: drink it up with might, O you who thirst for Truth, Freedom, Justice, O you all who grieve everyday by witnessing them crushed!

 * * * * *